pimcore/generic-data-index-bundle/README.md

 # Pimcore Generic Data Index

-The Pimcore Generic Data Index provides a generic way to index and search data in Pimcore.
+The Pimcore Generic Data Index Bundle provides a centralized way to index and search assets and data objects in Pimcore via OpenSearch indices.
 It is shipped with the OpenSearch client and provides a central configuration for it in order to be used in other bundles.
-This bundle can be extended and customized to fit your specific needs, for example if you would like to use a custom search engine.
+This bundle can be extended and customized to fit your specific needs, for example if you would like to extend the search indices with custom attributes.

 ## Features in a Nutshell
+- Based on OpenSearch
-- indexing of all assets and data objects
+- Indexing of all asset and data objects
-- configure your search implementation
-- default implementation with OpenSearch
+- Centralized data index for multiple bundles
+- Provides search services and models to search, filter and aggregate data in the OpenSearch indices

 ## Documentation Overview
 - [Installation](./doc/01_Installation/README.md)